nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ### Notable issues and solutions:

-* Renamed modules in Python 3 such as _winreg -> winreg, SocketServer -> socketserver, Queue -> queue and so forth.
-	* Try using Python 3 version before falling back to Python 2 names.
+* Renamed modules:
+  - Examples:
+    - `_winreg` -> `winreg`
+    - `SocketServer` -> `socketserver`
+    - `Queue` -> `queue`
-	* For certain modules (especially those written in C), make sure new modules won't break functionality.
+  - For certain modules (especially those written in C), make sure new modules won't break functionality.
-	* For at least one case (Espeak NG speech synthesizer), a Python module is imported but never used.
+  - For at least one case (Espeak NG speech synthesizer), a Python module is imported but never used.
-* Reorganized modules in Python 3, including urllib and io.
+* Reorganized modules in Python 3:
+  - Examples:
+    - `urllib`
+    - `io`
-	* Try loading specific attributes from reorganized modules.
+  - Try loading specific attributes from reorganized modules.
-* Absolute versus relative imports, especially when aliasing is involved (imports of the form 'from mod import *", observed mostly in app modules).
+* Absolute versus relative imports:
+  - Especially when aliasing is involved (using 'from moduleName import *", observed mostly in app modules).
-	* Use relative imports of the form "from .mod import attr".
+  - Use relative imports of the form `from .moduleName import attributeName`
 * Replacement of some private attributes of logging module.
-	* These should be changed on a case-by-case basis.
+  - These should be changed on a case-by-case basis.
 * Inability to print a meaningful log text to log file.
-	* Investigate streaming/file handler/redirection issue.
+  - Investigate streaming/file handler/redirection issue.
-* Use of "async" in Python 3, which affects nvwave.playWaveFile(async=True) as this raises syntax error.
+* Use of "async" in Python 3:
+  - Which affects `nvwave.playWaveFile(async=True)` as this raises syntax error.
-	* Rename the keyword to "asynchronous".
+  - Rename the keyword to "asynchronous"
-* Division differences (/ versus //), most notably in nvwave.WavePlayer and manipulating mouse cursor.
+* Division differences (`/` versus `//`):
+  - Examples:
+    - `nvwave.WavePlayer`
+    - manipulating mouse cursor.
-	* Standardize around floor division (//) for integer values, regular division (/) for floats.
+  - Standardize around floor division (`//`) for integer values, regular division (`/`) for floats.
-* Bytes versus strings caused by encoding, or in some cases, mandated by DLL's where ANSI characters are expected.
+* Bytes versus strings:
+  - caused by encoding, or in some cases, mandated by DLL's where ANSI characters are expected.
-	* Try unifying under Unicode as much as possible.
+  - Try unifying under Unicode as much as possible.
-	* This is pronounced when working with C functions (Espeak DLL, for example) where ANSI strings are expected by C functions but Python prefers Unicode.
+  - This is pronounced when working with C functions (Espeak DLL, for example) where ANSI strings are expected by C functions but Python prefers Unicode.
-* Removed and incompatible modules, including new.instancemethod.
+* Removed and incompatible modules
+  - EG:
+    -  `new.instancemethod`
-	* Either find a Python 3 equivalent, or use built-in Python features.
+  - Either find a Python 3 equivalent, or use built-in Python features.
-	* Same can be said about dependencies (txt2tags, for example).
+  - Same can be said about dependencies (`txt2tags`, for example)
-* Provide __hash__ method for classes implementing __eq__ method (NVDAObjects.NVDAObject, for instance).
+* Provide `__hash__` method for classes implementing `__eq__` method
+  - EG:
+    - `NVDAObjects.NVDAObject`
-	* This is required due to hash randomization in python 3.3 and later.
+  - This is required due to hash randomization in python 3.3 and later.
-	* One of the simplest solutions is to use the parent object's __hash__ method (__hash__ = parentClass.__hash__).
+  - One of the simplest solutions is to use the parent object's `__hash__` method (`__hash__ = parentClass.__hash__`).
-* Object methods of the form _get_property does not work, noticeable when trying to set initial synthesizer, braille display, focus object and so on.
+* Object methods of the form `_get_property` do not work
+  - EG when trying to set initial synthesizer, braille display, focus object
-	* Caused by metaclass syntax differences between Python 2 and 3.
+  - Caused by metaclass syntax differences between Python 2 and 3.
-	* Use metaclass specifier of the form "metaclass=someclass".
+  - Use metaclass specifier of the form `metaclass=someclass`
-	* Resolved in December 2018 (see below).
+  - Resolved in December 2018 (see below)
 * Incompatible dictionary methods.
-	* dict.has_key(key): use "key in dict".
+  - `dict.has_key(key)`: use `key in dict`
-	* dict.iter*: use attributes directly (e.g. "dict.items()" instead of "dict.iteritems()").
+  - `dict.iter*`: use attributes directly (e.g. `dict.items()` instead of `dict.iteritems()`
-	* Certain code fragments expect a list, so wrap the iterator call inside a list constructor.
+  - Certain code fragments expect a list, so wrap the iterator call inside a list constructor
-* No more unichr.
+* No more `unichr`
-	* Standardize around "chr".
+  - Standardize around `chr`

 ### Before transition: